ufal/factgenie/README.md

 In general, you can integrate factgenie with any API that allows decoding responses as JSON (or any API as long as you can get a JSON by postprocessing the response).

-You also need to customize the YAML configuration file in `factgenie/llm-eval` by setting the model prompt, optionally along with the system message, model parameters etc. Keep in mind the the prompt needs to **ask the model to produce JSON outputs in the following format**:
+You also need to customize the YAML configuration file in `factgenie/llm-eval` by setting the model prompt, optionally along with the system message, model parameters etc.
+Keep in mind the prompt needs to **ask the model to produce JSON outputs in the following format**:
 ```
 {
   "errors": [